Reezonate/EasyOffset/README.md

 - `Pivot point` should be stable as the wrist rotates.
 In other words - it should be aligned with your actual wrist pivot point as much as possible
 - Saber trail shouldn't move in a huge circle while you pointing forward and rolling your wrist comfortably.
 The smaller the radius, the better

-To help you achieve these goals, there are four adjustment modes:
+To help you achieve these goals, there are three adjustment modes:
 - `Basic`
 - `Pivot Only`
 - `Direction Only`
-- `Direction Auto`

 ## `Basic` adjustment mode:
 Simple adjustment mode made for beginners and casual players
 - Select `Basic` in `Adjustment Mode` list
 - While holding the selected button, move your hand and pick up the saber in a new position by releasing the button
+- You can move saber along its axis using `ZOffset` slider

 ## `Pivot Only` adjustment mode:
-Precise position adjustment mode
+Precise position adjustment mode, displays `Pivot point` coordinates in centimeters

 Allows you to change the `Pivot point` without changing the `Direction vector`